cnnrbrn/noob-nerds-content/javascript/objects/uncaught-reference-error.md

 # Uncaught ReferenceError

-Trying to access properties on an object that don't exist is a common bug.
+Trying to access properties on an object that don't exist is a common error.

 This is what the error message looks like, where `name_of_object` is the object you are trying to retrieve the property from: